Contact Dr Sue Impey

 Background

-Dr Impey is the academic lead responsible for the management of analytical equipment for surface and materials characterisation at Cranfield University and all resources.
-She provides support to the University and a service to industry in materials characterisation and failure analysis using analytical methods.
-She instigated and delivered (March 2021) a significant investment in scanning electron microscopy for the University for the benefit of external clients, students and staff.
+Formerly academic lead responsible for the management of analytical equipment for surface and materials characterisation at Cranfield University and resources.
+Sue delivered (March 2021) a significant investment in scanning electron microscopy for the University for the benefit of external clients, students and staff.

 Research opportunities